 Fresh tagliatelle is the traditional accompaniment for this ragu, but the sauce pairs well with any flat pasta.
 Homemade chicken stock is ideal, because it gives the sauce body and a velvety texture as it slowly simmers.
+This meaty Northern Italian sauce tastes even better the day after it's made.

 - Yield: Makes 6 cups